alanwangwyz/Fact-verification/README.md

 🍀
 **Task**

-From Training dataset to develop a reasonable prediction for the test data to evaluate our model
+From training dataset to develop the reasonable prediction for the test data to evaluate our model

-**Key Process To Generate result**
+**Key Process to Generate Result**
 1. Preprocess
 2. Document Retrieval
 3. Sentence Retrieval